LucifeR278/ML_Projects/README.md

 ---

 ### 7. Deployment
-- **Platform Used:** Streamlit
+- **Platform Used:** Flask
 - **Features:**
-  - User-friendly interface for inputting student data.
+  - User-friendly web interface for inputting student data.
   - Real-time predictions of student scores based on the trained model.
   - Visualization of feature importance and other insights.